Volodymyr Kostelman: Career

 Kostelman began his entrepreneurial career in 1992, initially working in the retail trade of coffee, tea, chocolate, and cigarettes.
 In 1997, he established Fozzy Group and opened the first Fozzy Cash & Carry hypermarket.
 By 1998, the first Silpo supermarket was opened.

 In 2000, Nizhyn Cannery LLC became part of Fozzy Group.
-In 2002, the first Fora, a convenient store with a product range suited to everyday needs, was opened.
+In 2002, the first Fora, a convenience store with a product range suited to everyday needs, was opened.
 In 2008, the Bila Romashka pharmacy chain was launched.
 In 2012, the first Le Silpo delicatessen market opened.
 In 2014, the Silpo Voyage travel agency network was established.

-In 2016, Kostelman, in partnership with photographer Kyrylo Kislyako, opened bar BarmanDictat.
+In 2016, Kostelman, in partnership with photographer Kyrylo Kislyako, opened the bar BarmanDictat.
 That same year, Fozzy Group launched the THRASH!
 TRASH! retail chain and opened the POSITANO restaurant-pizzeria, recognized by Gambero Rosso in 2021 as one of the best Italian cuisine venues in Ukraine.

 In 2018, the Escobar and Who&Why.Drinkery restaurants opened.
 In 2021, Kostelman launched the network of modern sports clubs APOLLO NEXT, the MAUDAU marketplace, and the E-ZOO pet store chain.
 In 2022, Fozzy Group introduced the MINK online dry cleaning service, and the LOKO express grocery delivery service.
 In 2024, the company opened the Doctor Sam medical center in Kyiv.

 He has business partners Roman Chyhir, Oleg Sotnikov, and Yuriy Hnatenko.